Skip to content

 Use a specialist broker

-Different lenders have vastly different affordability models.
-A whole-of-market broker can identify which lender will offer the most for your specific income profile, especially if you have overtime, bonuses, or self-employed income.
+Affordability models differ from one lender to the next.
+A whole-of-market broker can pin down which lender will offer the most for your particular income profile, especially if you have overtime, bonuses, or self-employed income.

 5. 05